Lichee-Pi/LicheeDan_K210_examples/README.md

 LicheeDan_K210_examples
 ======
 use Kendryte K210 standalone SDK commitid d13b38098a3598b0018c38590387e43953efd140
+and should use gcc-8.2, you can download at https://kendryte.com/downloads/]

 kendryte offical standalone sdk demo
 ======
-you can find it by https://github.com/kendryte/kendryte-standalone-demo.git but i did not test it on sipeed board. so you must test it by yourself.
+you can find it by https://github.com/kendryte/kendryte-standalone-demo.git
+but i did not test it on sipeed board. so you must test it by yourself.

 demo instruction